Ron Sloy, CFP®

 “I’ve always been a fierce competitor.
 This is an absolute necessity for managing money in this constantly changing economy.”

-Ron Sloy is a Certified Financial Planner (CFP®) and co-founder of Sloy, Dahl & Holst, Inc. Ron’s ever-expanding practice has brought him to the attention of both local media and national publications including Forbes, Fortune, Bloomerg, Money Magazine, and landed him a slot as a contributor on the KOIN-TV program Keep It Local, offering concise market reviews and forecasting.
+Ron Sloy is a Certified Financial Planner (CFP®) and co-founder of Sloy, Dahl & Holst, Inc. Ron’s ever-expanding practice has brought him to the attention of both local media and national publications including Forbes, Fortune, Bloomberg, Money Magazine, and landed him a slot as a contributor on the KOIN-TV program Keep It Local, offering concise market reviews and forecasting.

 A lifelong athlete, Ron competed on national television in the pro-football halftime game Punt, Pass and Kick at age ten.
 He was a three-sport star athlete in high school, playing baseball, basketball and football.
 He made first-team all-state in baseball, and joined the Sigma Chi first-team All-American roster as the only freshman during his first year at University of Oregon.